breadweb/extralife-helper/README.md

 The values that can be set are "blue1", "blue2", "white1", and "gray1".
 * **Borders**: By default, there is a border with rounded corners.
 You can change it to have square corners or remove it completely.
 The values are "rounded", "square", or "none".
 * **Sounds**:
-  * You can mute the Helper by removing references to sound files in the html file.
+  * To use your own donation sounds, place your mp3, wav, or ogg files in the **audio** directory and update the donationSounds value in the ExtraLifeHelper.html file.
-  * To use your own donation sounds, place your mp3, wav, or ogg files in the **audio** directory and update the html file.
+  * You can mute the Helper by setting the donationSounds value to "".

 These options can be changed in the ExtraLifeHelper.html file that you edited during the steps to personalize the Helper.